One-hit wonder

-A one-hit wonder or viral hit is any entity that achieves mainstream popularity, often for only one piece of work, and becomes known among the general public solely for that momentary success.
+A one-hit wonder is any person that achieves mainstream popularity, often for only one piece of work, and becomes known among the general public solely for that momentary success.
 The term is most commonly used in regard to music performers with only one hit single that overshadows their other work.
-Some artists dubbed "one-hit wonders" in a particular country have had great success in other countries.
-Music artists with subsequent popular albums and hit listings are typically not considered a one-hit wonder.
-One-hit wonders usually see their popularity decreasing after their hit listing and most often do not ever return to hit listings with other songs or albums.
+Some artists dubbed "one-hit wonders" in a particular country had achieved success in other countries.
+Music artists with subsequent popular albums and hit listings are not properly considered a one-hit wonder, although artists with multiple hits have sometimes been erroneously labelled as "one-hit wonders" if one particular hit has become much more well-remembered years or decades later than their other hits.
+One-hit wonders usually see their popularity decreasing after their hit listing, and most often never return to hit listings with other songs or albums.

 Music industry

 In The Billboard Book of One-Hit Wonders, music journalist Wayne Jancik defines a one-hit wonder as "an act that has won a position on [the] national, pop, Top 40 record chart just once."
+Billboard magazine defines a U.S. one-hit wonder as an "artist that cracks the top 40 on the Billboard Hot 100 and never makes it back to that position."

 This formal definition can include acts with greater success outside their lone pop hit and who are not typically considered one-hit wonders, while at the same time excluding acts who have multiple hits which have been overshadowed by one signature song, or those performers who never hit the top 40, but had exactly one song achieve mainstream popularity in some other fashion (that is, a "turntable hit" or a song that was ineligible for the top-40 charts).
-One-hit wonders are usually exclusive to a specific market, either a country or a genre; a performer may be a one-hit wonder in one such arena, but have multiple hits (or no hits) in another.